abengl/FM-QR-code-component/README.md

     --fw-bold: 700;
 }
 ```
 Thank you for checking out my QR Code Component solution.
 I hope you find it helpful and insightful.
-If you have any questions or feedback, please feel free to reach out!
+If you have any questions or feedback, please feel free to reach out! 🌠
+This is a solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).